Background

 For Australian B2B companies, this is no longer a simple choice between two lead generation providers.
 It is a choice between two very different ways to create a pipeline.

 Intelligent Resourcing is built around GTM Engineering, Clay workflow automation, and CRM-connected buyer-signal capture.
 Callbox Australia is built around managed multi-channel outreach, outsourced SDR execution, and AI-supported campaign delivery through Smart Engage.
-Both aim to grow the pipeline.
-They do it in very different ways.
+Both aim to grow the pipeline but they do it in very different ways.

 The decision comes down to this: